FERPA for Students: Academic Records

 - to an alleged victim of any crime of violence or the results of any institutional disciplinary proceeding against the alleged perpetrator or that crime with respect to that crime; and

 - as otherwise permitted by FERPA and its implementing regulations as amended from time to time.

 With the exception of disclosures covered by the exceptions noted above, prior to release of personally identifiable information from a student’s education records, and subject to the rules regarding “directory information,” below, written consent must be received from the student specifying the records to be disclosed, stating the purpose of the disclosure and identifying the party to whom the disclosure may be made.

-Whenever the University discloses personally identifiable information from an education record (except as to disclosures (1) of “directory information,” (2) to the student who is the subject of the record, or (3) to the parent of a dependent student) it shall inform the party to whom it is disclosing the information that it may not be further released or disclosed without the consent of the student or the parent of a dependent student.
+Whenever the University discloses personally identifiable information from an education record (except as to disclosures (1) of “directory information,” or (2) to the student who is the subject of the record, it shall inform the party to whom it is disclosing the information that it may not be further released or disclosed without the consent of the student.